Alfresco/docs-alfresco/sap/5.0/config/advanced.md

     2. To disable the job, remove the text `sapContentConnectorDirReplicate` from the field and save the file.

 > **Note:** The job is always **disabled** (different than for the other jobs) by default, once a new SAP Content Repository is created (see [1.
-Create SAP Content Repository]({% link sap/latest/config/index.md %}#basic-createsapcontentrepo)).
+Create SAP Content Repository]({% link sap/5.0/config/index.md %}#basic-createsapcontentrepo)).
 Like the other jobs, it the CRON trigger bean in the `alfresco-global.properties` is also disabled by default.
 This means, you have to enable this job on two places.

-##### Execution time - sapContentConnectorDirReplicate
+**Execution time - sapContentConnectorDirReplicate

-The execution time for the job is stored as a value for the following property of the related SAP System Configuration:
+The execution time for the job is stored as value for key

 ```text
 integrations.sap.system.1.jobs.sapContentConnectorDirReplicate.cronExpression = 0 0/1 * 1/1 * ? *
 ```

-This value is a CRON expression that provides the most flexible way of executing the job.
-By default, the job is triggered every full minute.
+of the related SAP System Configuration.
+The value is a CRON expression to provide the most flexible way of executing the job.
+As default value the job is triggered every full minute.

 ##### CRON trigger bean - sapContentConnectorDirReplicate

-To disable the CRON trigger bean for the `sapContentConnectorDirReplicate` job, set the following property in the `alfresco-global.properties` to `false` (remember the desired SAP System Configuration):
+To disable the CRON trigger bean for the `sapContentConnectorDirReplicate` job, set the following property key in the `alfresco-global.properties` to `false` (remember the desired SAP System Configuration):

 ```text
 integrations.sap.system.1.jobs.sapContentConnectorDirReplicate.enabled = false
 ```

-Once the job is disabled, the related setting on the repository file (see above) is no longer considered and has no effect.
+Once the job is disabled, the related setting on the repository file (see above) is not considered anymore and has no effect.

 > **Note:** Changing the execution time or enabling/disabling the job requires a restart of Content Services.